CalebBell/fluids/docs/tutorial.rst

 Both of these are factors between 0 and 1.
 In the Emerson handbook, they are not considered in the sizing procedure and set to 1.
 These factors are also a function of the diameter of the valve and are normally tabulated next to the values of Cv or Kv for a valve.
+Now using :py:func:`~.size_control_valve_l` to solve for the flow coefficient:

 >>> Kv = size_control_valve_l(rho, Psat, Pc, mu, P1, P2, Q, D1, D2, d, FL=1, Fd=1)
 109.39701927957765